byu-oit/UAPI-Specification/University API Specification.md

 ### 5.3 Undefined Field\_set Or Context Parameter

 If the query string of a request contains an undefined field\_set or context the entire request should be rejected with a HTTP status code of `400 Bad Request`.
-A `metadata` property should be returned in the response body that contains the `validation_response`.
-A `validation_information` should also be returned containing a message or messages indicating which query string parameter is the cause of the error.
+A `metadata` property should be returned in the response body that contains the `validation_response`. `validation_information` should also be returned containing a message or messages indicating which query string parameter is the cause of the error.

 ## 6.0 Filters